azonenberg/coding-policy/cpp-coding-policy.md

 * One level of indentation = one \t character = four columns.
 Do not use spaces for indentation.
 * Curly braces go on their own line.
+* Curly braces are not required for a control statement with a single-line body, however if an explicitly empty body is used then use braces rather than simply a semicolon.
+The opening and closing braces may be on the same line.
 * The * in a pointer declaration is part of the type, not the variable.
 For example `int* foo`, not `int *foo`.
 * Do not put a space between a keyword or identifier name and an opening parentheses.
 For example `if(foo)`, not `if (foo)`.